 Please Note: If the total amount of reimbursed Out-of-Pocket Claims in a program year equals or exceeds the amount of money in the Ford Settlement Fund for that program year, Class Members who filed a Registration/Claim for a Residual Distribution will not receive a Ford Settlement Payment in that program year, although they will still receive other settlement benefits.

-At the end of the four-year Settlement Program, if sufficient funds remain in the Ford Settlement Fund and it is administratively feasible, the remaining funds will be paid to all Class Members who filed a Registration/Claim for a Settlement Payment, up to a maximum of an additional $250 per Class Member.
+At the end of the five-year Settlement Program, if sufficient funds remain in the Ford Settlement Fund and it is administratively feasible, the remaining funds will be paid to all Class Members who filed a Registration/Claim for a Settlement Payment, up to a maximum of an additional $250 per Class Member.

 If the Settlement becomes final, Class Members who do not exclude themselves from the Class will release Ford from liability and will not be able to sue Ford about the issues in the lawsuit.

 More information is available in the Ford Settlement Agreement here or you may contact the Settlement Notice Administrator, toll-free, at 1-888-735-5596.

 The Court held a Final Approval, or “Fairness,” Hearing on December 11, 2018, at 10:00 a.m. at the Wilkie D. Ferguson, Jr. United States District Courthouse, Southern District of Florida, 400 North Miami Avenue, Miami, FL 33128.
 Final Approval was granted on December 20, 2018.

 No. Settlement Class Counsel answered questions on behalf of Class Members.
 Final Approval was granted on December 20, 2018.

 The deadline to submit your Notice of Intent to Appear to the Fairness Hearing has passed.
 You must have submitted your notice to Settlement Class Counsel, Ford’s Counsel, and the Clerk of the Court so that it was postmarked no later than November 26, 2018.